home-assistant/architecture/adr/0016-home-assistant-core.md

 - All major Linux distributions, latest stable and major versions.
 - Windows; only using WSL.
-- macOS; Python via Brew.
+- macOS; Python via Homebrew.

 ### Supported Python versions